Nicholas I of Russia

 Nicholas's biographer Nicholas V. Riasanovsky said that he displayed determination, singleness of purpose, and an iron will, along with a powerful sense of duty and a dedication to very hard work.
-He saw himself as a soldier—a junior officer totally consumed by spit and polish.
+He saw himself as a soldier—a junior officer consumed by spit and polish.
 A handsome man, he was highly nervous and aggressive.
 Trained as a military engineer, he was a stickler for minute detail.
 In his public persona, stated Riasanovsky, "Nicholas I came to represent autocracy personified: infinitely majestic, determined and powerful, hard as stone, and relentless as fate."

-Nicholas I was instrumental in helping to create an independent Greek state, and resumed the Russian conquest of the Caucasus by seizing Iğdır Province and the remainder of modern-day Armenia and Azerbaijan from Qajar Persia during the Russo-Persian War of 1826–1828.
-He ended the Russo-Turkish War (1828–29) successfully as well.
+Nicholas I was instrumental in helping to create an independent Greek state and resumed the Russian conquest of the Caucasus by seizing Iğdır Province and the remainder of modern-day Armenia and Azerbaijan from Qajar Iran during the Russo-Persian War (1826–1828).
+He ended the Russo-Turkish War (1828–1829) successfully as well.
+He crushed the November Uprising in Poland in 1831 and decisively aided Austria during the Hungarian Revolution of 1848.
 Later on, however, he led Russia into the Crimean War (1853–1856), with disastrous results.
 Historians emphasize that his micromanagement of the armies hindered his generals, as did his misguided strategy.
-William C. Fuller notes that historians have frequently concluded that "the reign of Nicholas I was a catastrophic failure in both domestic and foreign policy."
-On the eve of his death, the Russian Empire reached its geographical zenith, spanning over 20 million square kilometers (20 km2 million square miles), but had a desperate need for reform.
+Several historians have concluded that "the reign of Nicholas I was a catastrophic failure in both domestic and foreign policy."
+On the eve of his death, the Russian Empire spanned over 20 million square kilometers (20 km2 million square miles), but had a desperate need for reform.